OpenLocalizationOrg/hyperVTest.ja-jp/virtualization/hyperv_on_windows/test.md

         Write-Host "RP Trust for MIM CM Service has been created"
         ```

-    -   redirectUri と serverFQDN の値を更新します。
+    -   Update the values of redirectUri and serverFQDN.

-    -   仮想スマート カード アプリケーションで redirectUri を検索するには、アプリケーションの設定パネルを開き、**[設定]** をクリックすると、リダイレクト URI が、AD FS サーバーのアドレス バーの下に一覧表示されます。 URI は、ADFS サーバーのアドレスが構成されている場合にのみ表示されます。
+    -   To find the redirectUri, in the Virtual Smart Card application, open the application settings panel, click **Settings**, and the redirect URI should be listed under the AD FS server address bar.
+The URI will only appear if an ADFS server address is configured.

-    -   ServerFQDN は MIMCM サーバーのフル コンピューター名のみです。
+    -   The serverFQDN, is the MIMCM server full computer name only.

-    -   **ConfigureMIimCMClientAndRelyingParty.ps1**のスクリプトのヘルプについては、`get-help  -detailed ConfigureMimCMClientAndRelyingParty.ps1` を実行します。
+    -   For help with the **ConfigureMIimCMClientAndRelyingParty.ps1** script, run `get-help  -detailed ConfigureMimCMClientAndRelyingParty.ps1`

-## アプリを展開する
+## Deploy the app
-CM アプリをセットアップする際には、ダウンロード センターでファイル MIMDMModernApp_&lt;バージョン&gt;_AnyCPU_Test.zip をダウンロードして、すべてのコンテンツを展開します。 .appx ファイルはインストーラーです。 Windows ストア アプリを展開する通常の方法で展開できます。[System Center Configuration Manager](https://technet.microsoft.com/en-us/library/dn613840.aspx)を使用したり、[Intune](https://technet.microsoft.com/en-us/library/dn613839.aspx) を使用してアプリをサイドロードして、ユーザーがポータル サイトを使用してアクセスしなければならないようにしたり、ユーザーが自身のマシンに直接プッシュされるようにすることができます。
+When you set up the CM app, in the Download Center, download the file MIMDMModernApp_&lt;version&gt;_AnyCPU_Test.zip and extract all its contents.
+The .appx file is the installer.
+You can deploy it in any way you ordinarily deploy Windows store apps, using [System Center Configuration Manager](https://technet.microsoft.com/en-us/library/dn613840.aspx), or [Intune](https://technet.microsoft.com/en-us/library/dn613839.aspx) to sideload the app so that users will have to access it through the Company Portal or will get it pushed directly to their machines.